microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/configure-scopes.md

 Connect FinOps hubs to your billing accounts and subscriptions by configuring Cost Management exports manually or granting FinOps hubs access to manage exports for you.

-FinOps hubs uses Cost Management exports to import cost data for the billing accounts and subscriptions you want to monitor.
+FinOps hubs use Cost Management exports to import cost data for the billing accounts and subscriptions you want to monitor.
 You can either configure Cost Management exports manually or grant FinOps hubs access to manage exports for you.

 > [!IMPORTANT]
 > Microsoft Cost Management does not support managed exports for Microsoft Customer Agreement billing accounts.
-Please [configure Cost Management exports manually](#configure-exports-manually).
+For more information, see [configure Cost Management exports manually](#configure-exports-manually).

 For the most seamless experience, we recommend allowing FinOps hubs to manage exports for you when possible.
 This option requires the least effort to maintain over time.